PrivateAIM/documentation/src/guide/admin/analysis-execution.md

 the Node UI after logging in.

 ## Table Overview
-The analysis table provides an overview of all the approved analyses on your node as well as display their current states in the "Run Status" column.
-The columns have the table have various options for sorting the entries including being able to filter by certain categorical variables in addition to ordering by name or date.
+The analysis table provides an overview of all the approved analyses on your node as well as displays their current states in the "Run Status" column.
+The columns of the table have various options for sorting the entries including being able to filter by certain categorical variables in addition to ordering by name or date.

 ::: info Detailed Dates
-Hovering your mouse cursor over a date with show the exact date and time
+Hovering your mouse cursor over a date will show the exact date and time
 :::

 The search bar above the table allows the admin to quickly search for specific analyses using keywords or identifiers.